dlcs/protagonist/docs/rfcs/024-pdf-generation-text-services.md

 Protagonist will indefinitely cache generated PDF files and doesn't track when a previously generated NQ would return different results if called again.

-If a consumer knows that a PDF is out of date and needs reprocessed invalid they can force this by deleting the control-file and PDF via the API, which requires valid credentials.
+If a consumer knows that a PDF is out of date and needs reprocessed they can force this by deleting the control-file and PDF via the API, which requires valid credentials.

 ```mermaid
 ---